 Chemical Cleaners Are Bad For The Environment

-It goes without saying that if chemical cleaners disrupt septic tanks, then they’re terrible for the environment.
+It goes without saying that if chemical cleaners disrupt septic tanks, they’re terrible for the environment.
 If your home is on a sewer line, the chemicals you used to clean your drain will eventually find their way into the public supply.

-No matter how well the water is treated, trace amounts of these chemicals are still likely to show up in someone’s drinking water.
+No matter how well the water is treated, trace amounts of these chemicals are still likely to appear in someone’s drinking water.
 This, of course, does not include the adverse effects of any cleaners that are not disposed of properly or that end up finding their way into the environment.

 Its Best to Avoid Chemical Cleaners

 Professional plumbers like Dependable Rooter & Plumbing use equipment like drain augers or hydro-jets to effectively and safely clear out any clogs in your lines.
-Plumbers also inspect your home’s pipes before any work is done, thereby ensuring that they tackle all severe problems present in your system.
+Plumbers also inspect your home’s pipes before any work is done, thereby ensuring they tackle all severe problems in your system.

 Don’t poison your home and family to eliminate a minor clog.
 Have professionals take care of it instead and save time, money, and the environment, all at the same time.